GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 3. If prompted, authorize Cloud Shell to make a GCP API call with your credentials.

 Once the status bar says <walkthrough-editor-spotlight spotlightId="minikube-status-bar">Minikube Running</walkthrough-editor-spotlight>, you're ready to move on to the next step.

+---

+### GKE

+In order to create a GKE cluster, you'll need to **[create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.

+1. Access the command palette by going to **View > Find Command**.

+2. Run the command **"Cloud Code: Create GKE cluster"**.

+3. Select your GCP project.

+4. Apply the following configurations in the GKE wizard:
+> - Zone: us-central1-b
+> - Cluster name: bank-of-anthos
+> - Node count: 4
+> - Machine type: e2-standard-2

+5. Click **Create Cluster**.
+Once your cluster has been created successfully, you can move on to the next step.

 ## Deploy JWT token